 Civilian Nuclear Waste.
-The Bush Administration is requesting \$591 million for the DOE civilian nuclear waste disposal program for FY2004, a 30% boost over FY2003.
+The Bush Administration requested \$591 million for the DOE civilian nuclear waste disposal program for FY2004, a 30% boost over FY2003.
 The increased budget is intended primarily to pay for preparing a construction permit application for a national nuclear waste repository at Yucca Mountain, Nevada.
-DOE expects to submit an estimated 10,000-page application to the Nuclear Regulatory Commission (NRC) in December 2004.
 The additional funds are also needed for detailed repository design work, repository performance studies, and transportation planning, according to DOE.
+The Department contends that it cannot meet its 2010 target date for shipping nuclear waste to Yucca Mountain without receiving its entire FY2004 budget request for the program.